keffren/jenkins/chapter-one/pipeline_project.md

 ### Declarative Pipeline

-The declarative pipeline syntax provides a defined set of capabilites that lets you define a pipeline **without learning Groovy**.
+The declarative pipeline syntax provides a defined set of capabilities that lets you define a pipeline **without learning Groovy**.

 Using Blue Ocean simplifies the Pipeline creation process even more.